 |

 Short version Ian Gosling was born in Buckinghamshire and brought up in Cambridgeshire.
-He moved to Rutland - England's smallest county - 20 years ago, with his wife Maggie and their three children.
-‘The Puppet Master’ is his first novel |
+He moved to Rutland - England's smallest county - 23 years ago, with his wife Maggie and their three children.

 ![]() |